SustainableDevelopmentReform/cloud-native-yeah/README.md

   - By default it will start with a Python runtime
   - But you can start with an R runtime, e.g. https://colab.research.google.com/drive/12VVcG1zxHJRPEwbPPkfzrt1UvJ0HUOHr?usp=sharing
 - End-to-end cloud native example
   - Squiddle data API interface -> Colab with R runtime -> d/l trianing data then ingest into GEE
   - GEE processing and modelling (to make maps)
   - GEE app deployment
+  - ==> Cloud hosting/processing/deployment for the whole process from raw data processing to final end-user consuption

 ## Other things of note
 - Other Jupyter notebook implementations
 - Linking directly to things like Observable, Shiny apps etc.
 - General concept of "Code as Infrastrucutre" -> becomes more important as you move into implementing workflows into cloud architecutres like AWS/Azure/GCP
+- Easy to test, restart if you fail/break etc. without effecting local infratrucutre or deployments